monktastic/no-more-contempt/scratch/endless-summary.md

 It is the _primordial_ evil conspiracy; the one to which all the rest owe their existence, and to which they ultimately filter up.
 Almost everything we do to "fight" it is secretly in its service.
 It keeps our attention fixated on the evil "out there" so that never look too closely "in here" — the one place where we actually have full power over it.

-Kindness does not mean being nice or gentle: that is just a lie that the Darkness tells.
-It is only about being deeply aware of our own astonishing capacity for self-deception.
-This makes us increasingly perceptive to the myriad ways in which our behavior has "unintended" consequences that are actually secretly intended by the shadow aspect of our minds.

 The painful truth is that any society in which contempt for other people is considered healthy and normal is effectively guaranteed to have "evil elites" running the show.
 Both are outward manifestations of the same inward sickness.
 The more we heal it, and the kinder the world becomes, the harder it gets for either phenomenon to take root; the less place there is for the Darkness to hide.